LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Training instances are spun up as needed (parallel), potentially a lot of them
   * The set of hyperparameters producing the best results can then be deployed as a model
   * It learns as it goes, so it doesn't have to try every possible combination
-  * Utilizes Bayesian Search (alternative approach would be Random Search, which can be useful when the hyperparameter space is large and the relationship between settings is not well understood)
+  * Best to utilizes Bayesian Search or alternatively Random Search, which can be useful when the hyperparameter space is large and the relationship between settings is not well understood.
+Also have Grid Search and Hyperband (with early stopping)
   * Best Practices:
     * Don't optimize too many hyperparameters at once
     * Limit your ranges to as small a range as possible